 In this context, the Sustainable Finance Task Force takes the lead responsibility to share intelligence, identify priority actions and direct and coordinate advocacy strategies.
 The EU’s sustainable finance agenda can provide a positive framework for tackling risks and uncovering opportunities related to the sustainability transition of our economy.
 Capital markets can be a powerful tool to mobilise, attract and activate new pools of investment to drive sustainable innovation and reach Europe’s environmental goals.

-- Regulatory certainty and economic stability
+- Advocate for regulatory certainty and economic stability.

 - Banks and insurance companies